 1:25 hours from Seattle, 79 miles

-Continue on North to connect with Interstate 5 or make a stop in Fairhaven, mentioned next.
+Continue on North to connect with Interstate 5 or stop in Fairhaven, mentioned next.

 1:30 hours from Seattle, 86 miles

 Fairhaven is on the South end of Bellingham.
-The neighborhood was once its own city but now is a historic district on the National Register of Historic Places with 14 buildings of primary historical significance.
+The neighborhood was once a separate city but now is a historic district on the National Register of Historic Places with 14 buildings of primary historical significance.
 If you’re not combining this with the Highway 11 adventure (mentioned above), take Exit #250 from I-5 (in either direction) and park in the heart of this enclave of Victorian-inspired buildings.

-Village Books is a great place to investigate and Evolve Chocolate + Cafe, upstairs, offers a great menu of farm-to-table items.
+Village Books is a great place to investigate, and Evolve Chocolate + Cafe, upstairs, offers a great menu of farm-to-table items.
 I also enjoy the food at Avenue Bread, a local chain with a few other locations.
-Otherwise, a wander through these streets offers a variety of food and beverages, shopping, and history.
+Otherwise, wandering these streets offers a variety of food and beverages, shopping, and history.

-A few blocks away on the Salish Sea, jump onto S Bay Trail, which is a dock-turned walking trail suspended above the water.
-The views are fantastic and the walk leads to Woods Coffee, a cafe with pick-me-ups as delicious as the setting — perched on some rocks directly above gentle waves lapping in from the sea.
-There is parking here, but it seems to be congested most of the time, so I recommend walking.
+- A few blocks away from Fairhaven, on the Salish Sea, jump onto S Bay Trail, a dock-turned walking trail suspended above the water.
+The views are fantastic, and the walk leads to Woods Coffee, a cafe with pick-me-ups as delicious as the setting — perched on some rocks directly above gentle waves lapping in from the sea.
+There is parking here, but it seems congested most of the time, so I recommend walking.

 Driving across the United States/Canada border